Surgical Critical Care Certifying Exam - Overview

 ABEM Diplomates: The ABS has created a pathway for ABEM diplomates to achieve SCC certification.

 - Medical License: Have a currently registered full and unrestricted license to practice medicine in the U.S. or Canada.
 Applicants are required to immediately inform the ABS of any conditions or restrictions in force on any active medical license they hold.

-Part-Time Option: At the discretion of the program director, the ACGME-accredited fellowship may be completed over two consecutive years on a part-time basis.
+Part-Time Option: At the discretion of the program director, the ACGME-accredited training may be completed over two consecutive years on a part-time basis.
 The completed training must be equal to 48 weeks of full-time experience.

 - Professional Activity: Be actively and primarily engaged in the practice of surgical critical care as indicated by holding full surgical privileges in this discipline at an accredited health care institution, or be currently engaged in pursuing additional graduate education in another recognized surgical specialty.
 An exception to this requirement is active military duty.

 - Case Log: Submit a report of your critical care experience during the fellowship for ABS approval.
 Cases must be from the applicant's fellowship and verified by the program director.

 - Adhere to the ABS Ethics and Professionalism Policy.